 Along with a team of medical professionals, Dr. Osterholm also wrote a report in which the current vaccine production was described as “slow, inexact, and outdated.”

 The Ingredients Can Be Dangerous

 The flu vaccine contains a preservative called thimerosal, an ingredient partly composed of mercury, a chemical element that can be toxic to humans depending on the source and amount.
 Thimerosal has been shrouded in controversy ever since it was initially used as a preservative in vaccines.
 Today, it is no longer used in regular childhood vaccines, the exception being flu vaccines (not including FluMist), after the CDC and the American Academy of Pediatrics forced vaccine manufacturers to discontinue the use of thimerosal due to possible negative health implications.
 Around the time of thimerosal cessation in 2001, health professionals and parents began conspiring about a correlation between this mercury-heavy preservative and autism.
-Although numerous studies have been conducted regarding the safety of thimerosal (which have disproven this assumption), many individuals remain leery.
+Although numerous studies have been conducted regarding the safety of thimerosal (which has disproven this assumption), many individuals remain leery.